ethereum/devp2p/discv5/discv5-wire.md

     message-type = 0x0a
     topic        = 32-byte topic hash

-TOPICQUERY requests nodes in the [topic queue] of the given topic.
-The recipient of this request must send one or more NODES messages containing node records registered for the topic.
+TOPICQUERY requests nodes in the [topic queue] of the given topic, and nodes to populate the kbuckets of the topic.
+The recipient of this request must send one or more ADNODES messages containing node records registered for the topic, and one or more NODES messages containing node records at the distance ±1 of the given topic from its node id.

+### ADNODES Response (0x0B)

+**NOTE: the content and semantics of this message are not final.**
+**Implementations should not respond to or send these messages.**

+    message-data = [request-id, total, [ENR, ...]]
+    message-type = 0x0B
+    total        = total number of responses to the request

+ADNODES is the response to a TOPICQUERY.
+Apart from the message-type this message is identical to a NODES response.
+ADNODES contains node records registered for the topic at the node that receives the TOPICQUERY.

 ## Test Vectors